voyage11/MVC-MVVM/README.md

 What exactly is MVVM?
 It is an improved software development patterm over the MVC.
 Model - The same on MVC which consist of data.
 View - Consists of both View and View Controller.
 View Model - Codes related to networking and data manipulation are separated from View Controller and placed under this layer.
+It also means that View Controller will have less responsibility and less code.

-I just started to use MVVM about 1.5 years ago.
+I just started to use MVVM (together with RxSwift) about 1.5 years ago.